Minimally Invasive Procedures

 • Greater surgical precision

-• Enhanced visualization of the surgical site
+• Enhanced visualization of surgical site

 • Less trauma